ThinkCodePlay/ThinkCodePlay-Blog-Gridsome/src/pages/markdown/2023/Migrate WordPress to Gridsome/index.md

 Here are the goals for this project:

 * Using Vue.js for the frontend.
-* Using no backend and database.
+* Frontend only.
+No backend and no database.
-* Using MarkDown (.md) files for blog posts.
+* Using MarkDown (.md) files to write blog posts super fast.
-* The website should be lightning fast and easy to maintain.
+* The website should must be lightning fast and easy to maintain.

 ## Why Migrate to Gridsome